-, application i co

 C13 Yes No

-Does your institution have an application fee?
-X
+Does your institution have an application fee? Х

 C13 Amount of application fee: \$50.00

 C13 Yes No

-C13 Can it be waived for applicants with financial need? Х
+Can it be waived for applicants with financial need? Х

-C13 If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+C13 If you have an application fee and an on-line application option,

-C13 Same fee: X
+C13 Same fee:

-C12 Free:

-Reduced:
+C13 Free: C13 Reduced:

-C13 Yes No

-C13 Can on-line application fee be .,

-waived for applicants with X
+C13 Yes No C13 Can on-line application fee be waived for applicants with financial need? х

-financial need?

 C14 Application closing date

 C14 Yes No

 C14 Does your institution have an

-application closing date?
-X
+application closing date? Х

 C14 Application closing date (fall): 9/1

-C14 Priority date: 2/1]
+C14 Priority date: 2/1

-C15 Yes No

-Are first-time, first-year student ts accepted for terms other than the 110
+C15 Yes No C15 Are first-time, first-year students accepted for terms other than Х

-fall?
-X

-Notification to applicants of add mission decision sent (fill in one only)
+C16 Notification to applicants of admission decision sent (fill in one only)

 C16 On a rolling basis beginning

-(date): 1-Oct :
+(date): Х 10/01

-By (date): -
+By (date):

 C16 Other:

-Reply policy for admitted applie cants (fill in one only)

-Must reply by (date):
+C17 Reply policy for admitted applicants (fill in one only) C17 Must reply by (date):

-No set date:
+C17 No set date: Х

 C17 Must reply by May 1 or within

-weeks if notified thereafter 3 weeks
+weeks if notified

+thereafter

-C17 Other: o weeks †
+C17 Other:

-•

-Deadline for housing deposit (MM IDD): 6/1
+Deadline for housing deposit (MM /DD):

-Amount of housing deposit: 45.00
+C17 Amount of housing deposit:

 C17 Refundable if student does not en roll?

-C17 Yes, in full Yes, in part
+C17 Yes, in full

+C17 Yes, in part

-C17 No Х -
+C17 No

-• 4

 C18 Deferred admission

-C18 Yes No

-Does your institution allow studen ent after 12 months X

-C18 If yes, maximum period of postpo nement.
-12 months
+C18 Yes No Does your institution allow students to postpone enro admission?
+Ilment after х C18 If yes, maximum period of postponement: 12 months

 C19 Early admission of high school students

-C19 Yes No

-C19 Does your institution allow high so

-time, first-year (freshman) studen ts one year or more bef ore high school X
+C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х

-graduation?

-C20 Common Application Question remove ed from CDS
+C20 Common Application

--
+Question removed from CDS.

+(Initiated during 2006-2007 cycle)

-Early Decision and Early A Action Plans
+Early Decision and Early Action Plans

-C21 Early Decision

-004 Vas NI-

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? Х C24 If "yos " places complete the following:
+Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks Х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2007 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: